top of page

 • A writing credit for a factual or non-scripted project for writing significant dramatic reconstruction sequences

-• International writing credits do count if the work is in the English language
+• International writing credits do count if they are in the English language

-• Writers who have received public funding bursaries and/or grants for projects are eligible to apply.
+• Writers who have received bursaries, grants and public funding for projects are eligible to apply.

 • If you receive a film or TV writing credit during the application process or before the Screenwriters’ Lab date your application will no longer be eligible, meaning we can offer this opportunity to another writer.